Allometry

 Agate.Library.Mortality.quadratic_lossMethod

-quadratic_loss(P, mortality)
+quadratic_loss(P, rate)

-Quadratic mortality rate.
+Quadratic mortality (loss) rate.

 Formulation